-• sudo update-alternatives --config java
+sudo update-alternatives -config java

-If only one version of Java is present on your server, the last command above will do nothing.
-If more than one version is present, select Java 8 when prompted by the last command.
+If only one version of Java is present on your server, the last two commands above will do nothing.
+If more than one version is present, select Java 8 when prompted by the last two commands.